 Dress I disdain the custom that women have to suddenly abandon their funereal black onesies (my favourite outfit) or LBDs for sweeping velvet dresses in jewel tones, sequins, and sparkly tops.
 I refuse.
-I don’t have a ‘Christmas Party Dress’.
+I don’t have a ‘New Year's Party Dress’.
 I will never have one, and nor should you.

 Drinks I am a terrible champagne snob.
 I mind terribly if champagne is anything but ice-cold.
 Cava or prosecco don’t even count as ‘bubbly’.
 Mulled wine is the devil’s work.
 Eggnog is obviously out of the question in England.
 I boringly stick to white or red wine if I’m pacing myself, to no ill effects.

-Exit The problem with Christmas parties is not just the getting ready, the getting there, then having to be in a hot, loud, crowded room, with people asking you what you’re doing for Christmas; it’s getting the hell out again.
+Exit The problem with New Year's parties is not just the getting ready, the getting there, then having to be in a hot, loud, crowded room, with people asking you what you didfor Christmas; it’s getting the hell out again.
 I never check in my coat and bag, and sometimes don’t even remove my outer garments, so I am already poised for flight.

 Festive fayre You can’t go wrong with honey-and-mustard, baked chipolatas.